A Tea Record

 Encore Chocolates & Teas

 Resoundingly recommended when Olympians are asked where to buy loose-leaf tea.
-My initial visit was underwhelming and my first purchase followed suit.
+My initial visit, in spring 2025, was underwhelming and my first purchase followed suit.
 A second try was a bit of an improvement, but when it came time to stock up I went back to Upton.

 - 2x: Was it Scottish or Irish Breakfast?
 One or t'other.
 (September 2025) ***